cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/touch.md

 toolGroup.addTool(StackScrollTool.toolName);

 // Set the initial state of the tools, here all tools are active and bound to
+// Different touch inputs
-// Different touch inputs (5-touch points are possible) toolGroup.setToolActive(ZoomTool.toolName, {
+// 5 touch points are possible => unlimited touch points are supported, but is generally limited by hardware. toolGroup.setToolActive(ZoomTool.toolName, {
   bindings: [{ numTouchPoints: 2 }],
 });